Troy Trojans football: Larry Blakeney era (1991–2014)

 After losing the 2008 New Orleans Bowl in overtime against Southern Miss and losing the 2010 GMAC Bowl in double-overtime against Central Michigan, Blakeney would get his second bowl victory in the 2010 New Orleans Bowl, defeating Ohio 48–21.

 ESPN recognized Blakeney as one of the top 5 non-AQ recruiting closers in 2009.

 Troy University football began playing in the NCAA's Division I-A in 2001, became a football only member of the Sun Belt Conference in 2004, and joined that conference for all other sports in 2005.
 The Trojan football team made its first bowl game appearance in the Silicon Valley Football Classic on December 30, 2004, that same season, but lost to Northern Illinois, 34–21.
 In 2006, Troy won the Sun Belt Conference for the first time after defeating Middle Tennessee in dramatic fashion in the last game of the 2006 season in a game that is now referred to as "The Miracle in Murfreesboro".
 As the 2006 Sun Belt Conference champions, Troy played in the New Orleans Bowl on December 22, 2006, against Rice University, routing the Owls of Conference USA by a score of 41–17.
 The New Orleans Bowl victory was Troy's first bowl victory in history.

 Under Blakeney's tutelage, many quarterbacks at Troy University broke school records and some national records.
 From 2010 to 2013, Corey Robinson broke the school record for career passing yards and is ranked No. 11 in the NCAA for all-time career passing yards with 13,477.
 One of his more memorable performances came the first game of his senior year when he rallied his team from a 31–17 deficit vs. UAB to a 34–31 OT win, in the process breaking Steve Sarkisian's record for highest completion percentage in a game with a minimum of 30 attempts.
 Robinson completed 30 of 32 attempts for a new record of 93.8%.

 Upon Robinson's graduation, new freshman quarterback Brandon Silvers stepped in and set yet another national record in 2014.
 During Silvers' freshman campaign, he broke Sam Bradford's 2007 Oklahoma NCAA record for completion percentage by a freshman as he completed 70.5 percent of his passes (191-of-271); whereas Bradford had completed 69.5 percent of his attempts.

 Blakeney officially retired at the end of the 2014 season.
 He led the program to three Southland Football League titles and five straight Sun Belt Conference titles, as well as guided the Trojans to seven FCS playoff appearances and four FBS bowl games.
 Blakeney finished with an overall record of 178–113–1 as head coach at Troy.
-Blakeney is the winningest coach in the Troy University history and he is the fifth winningest collegiate coach all-time in the state of Alabama, only behind greats Paul "Bear" Bryant, Nick Saban, Cleveland L. Abbott, and Ralph "Shug" Jordan.
+Blakeney is the winningest coach in the Troy University history and he is the fifth winningest collegiate coach all-time in the state of Alabama, only behind greats Bear Bryant, Nick Saban, Cleve Abbott, and Ralph Jordan.